What is a SPAC?

 SPACs—or Special Purpose Acquisition Companies—are publicly-traded investment vehicles that raise funds via an initial public offering (IPO) in order to complete a targeted acquisition.
+They provide private companies with a unique way to access the public markets, while offering investors a way to co-invest side-by-side with best-in-class sponsors.

 Since 2010, Nasdaq has been the exchange of choice for SPACs.
 In 2020, we welcomed 71% of U.S. business combinations, including Opendoor, DraftKings and Luminar Technologies.* We are proud of the continued momentum of Nasdaq-listed SPACs and look forward to adding to this diverse group of companies on our market.